 Our Green Story

-Mount Vernon also recycles water used in production processes through their boiler, so that they are wasting less and conserving more.
+Mount Vernon also recycles water used in production processes through our boiler, so that we are wasting less and conserving more.

 Our FR fabric meets the requirements of several standards for environmental excellence, including: